 Several centuries later, Abraham’s offspring were delivered from an era of bondage in Egypt.
-They were given a special law and ritualistic system of worship which were designed to separate them from the other nations of the world (Exodus 19:5-6; cf. Ephesians 2:14).
-All of this, of course, was in view of the coming Messiah (cf. Galatians 3:24-25; Hebrews 9:1-10).
+They were given a special law and ritualistic system of worship which were designed to separate them from the other nations of the world (Ex.
+19:5-6; cf. Eph.
+2:14).
+All of this, of course, was in view of the coming Messiah (cf. Gal.
+3:24-25; Heb.
+9:1-10).

 They grossly violated the law, frequently went after “strange gods,” and they viciously persecuted the prophets that Jehovah sent to call them to repentance.
-Jeremiah summarized the history of the Israelite people when he charged that they did “nothing” of all that Jehovah commanded them (32:23).
+Jeremiah summarized the history of the Israelite people when he charged that they did “nothing” of all that Jehovah commanded them (Jer.
+32:23).

 Because of the accelerating rebellion of the nation, consummated by the murder of Jesus Christ, God rejected the Hebrew people.
 Inexcusably, the Jews rejected their own Messiah; accordingly, Jehovah repudiated that nation and determined to scatter them as dust (Matthew 21:44).
 Thus, in the providence of God, the Roman armies came against Palestine in A.D.
-70, and Judaism was destroyed (cf. Matthew 22:7; 24:1-34); the Jewish “vessel” was smashed, and it cannot be put back together (cf. Jer.
+70, and Judaism was destroyed (cf. Mt.
+22:7; 24:1-34); the Jewish “vessel” was smashed, and it cannot be put back together (cf. Jer.
 19:11).

 Today, there is not a single Jew who knows his tribal ancestry (McClintock and Strong 1969, 771).
 The physical nation of Israel is dead.
 The “Jews” that make up the State of Israel today (less than twenty-five percent of the world Jewish population) cannot legitimately be called a “nation.”